“Climate Change, Migration, and Vulnerability”

 “Migration of Pacific Islanders to Oregon: Assessing Quality of Life Facilitators and Inhibitors”

-We shared lessons learned from Pacific Islanders in the United States, and how the concept of Migration with Dignity can be built with this shared knowledge.
+In collaboration with the Environmental Law Institute, we shared lessons learned from Pacific Islanders in the United States, and how the concept of Migration with Dignity can be built with this shared knowledge.

 See the video recording here